StimulCross/nestjs-lru-cache/README.md

 This cache module focuses on the LRU caching strategy where the least used entries are removed from the cache.

-Specify a max number of the most recently used items that you want to keep, and this cache will keep that many of the most recently accessed items.
+Specify a max number of the most recently used entries that you want to keep, and this cache will keep that many of the most recently accessed entries.

 Although this library supports TTL, it does not make strong TTL guarantees.
-There is no preemptive pruning of expired items by default, but you _may_ set a TTL on the cache or on a single set.
-If you do so, it will treat expired items as missing, and delete them when fetched.
+There is no preemptive pruning of expired entries by default, but you _may_ set a TTL on the cache or on a single set.
+If you do so, it will treat expired entries as missing, and delete them when fetched.
 If you are more interested in TTL caching than LRU caching, consider using [nestjs-ttl-cache](https://github.com/stimulcross/nestjs-ttl-cache) - a NestJS wrapper for [@isaacs/ttlcache](https://github.com/isaacs/ttlcache) library.

 ## General Usage